openplotter/docs/getting_started/installing.rst

 .. danger::
 	You must change the default access point password in ``OpenPlotter Network`` app.
 Otherwise, any user will be able to access your system easily.

 Advanced
 ********

-To Install OpenPlotter on any computer running a Linux Debian derivative system (Raspbian, Ubuntu, Mint...) you have to install the dependencies.
+To Install OpenPlotter on any computer running a Linux Debian derivative system (*Raspberry PI OS*, *Ubuntu*, *Linux Mint*...) you have to install the dependencies.

 Open a terminal and type: